carved4/go-wincall/README.md

 ./strip.sh your_binary.exe
 ```

-**note**: the decoding keys are hardcoded in the obfuscated output for runtime decoding. this provides reasonable protection against basic static analysis while maintaining functionality.

 ## api usage

 the library provides two main approaches for calling windows apis: a high-level convenience function and manual resolution for more control.